department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

     description: Refill prescriptions online, and track the status of your refills.
   - url: /healthcare/messaging/
     title: Send a Message to Your Health Care Team
-    description: Send a secure, private note to your doctor or other members of your VA health care team.
+    description: Send a secure, private note to your primary care provider or other members of your VA health care team.
 relatedlinks:
   - url: /healthcare/health-conditions/conditions-related-to-service-era/
     title: Conditions Related to When and Where You Served